Crochet Bobble Stitch Tutorial

 Row 4: sc in the first stitch and across, turn

-Row 5: sc in the first stitch, *bo, sc*, repeat until the end of the rown, ending with a single crochet, turn
+Row 5: sc in the first stitch, *bo, sc*, repeat until the end of the row, ending with single crochet, turn

 Row 6: sc in the first stitch and across